 From product-based to member-centric

 Central 1 creates the products credit unions need to compete against large-scale banks.
-The 112 credit unions they serve represent a member-oriented, full-service retail financial system that holds over $115.7 billion in assets.
 In 2013, they embarked on a strategic initiative to transform their culture from a traditional product-based company to a member-centric company.
 This new vision would better align Central 1 with credit unions’ values and support credit union growth and differentiation in the marketplace.
-It also required reframing how each Central 1 employee worked each day: changing internal processes and goals to align with the member’s point of view and their needs*.
+It also required reframing how each Central 1 employee worked each day: changing internal processes and goals to align with the member’s point of view and their needs.

 The challenge of culture change